-The excitement, yet anxiety levels rose.
+The excitement grew, yet anxiety levels also rose.
 The festival would take place in a few hours, and I was looking forward to events with a certain degree of trepidation.
 In the meantime though we were treated to some fine hospitality by our hosts and were free to wander about capturing images of the stunning natural beauty of rural Bangladesh and its people.

 Eventually the moment came to swing the devotee around the pole.
 Raising the pole was not a straightforward task however, and it took the strength of around fifty men.
 Their job was made no easier by the thick mud that had engulfed the whole area after the recent reappearance of the trademark monsoon rains that hit Bangladesh each year.
 Once the pole was erected and secured in the sludge, the devotee reappeared to a rapturous reception.
 By this stage the crowd had swelled, and it seemed the whole village had come to witness the annual event.

 The actual climax of the whole day happened very quickly.
 All of a sudden the devotee was airborne and there was quite a commotion as the crowd whooped, chanted, let out mild screams, and clapped sporadically.
 Carefully placed men launched pigeons high into the air, which added to the mystical spectacle before us.
 Fortunately our devotee was spinning too rapidly to have any chance of grasping any of the birds, so none were harmed.